 The family law attorneys at The Law Offices of Charlotte Christian and Associates are familiar with the legal issues that could arise with military divorces.
 We don’t want you to face these challenges alone.

 Our attorneys will be by your side through every step of your divorce proceedings.
-If you have more questions about military divorces or how long they take, contact us online today or call (256) 935-1752 for a review of your case.
+If you have more questions about military divorces or how long they take, contact us online today or call (256) 859-7277 for a free case review.